lmbek/wedding_service/README.md

 If you want to run Docker commands separately, you can also use:

-- `make build-docker` to build and start Docker containers in the foreground
+- `make docker-build` to build and start Docker containers in the foreground

 - `make run-as-daemon` to start Docker containers as daemons

-- `make stop-docker` to stop all Docker containers
+- `make docker-stop` to stop all Docker containers

 ### Go build

 If you want to build or run go without docker use
-- `make build-go`  builds go with go build
+- `make go-build`  builds go with go build

 - `make rm-executable` removes the binary that was build